bogoware/Monads/README.md

 resources on the web that do that.

-For the objective of this library they can be considered as a sort of _container_ that encapsulates the result of an operation and provides a set of methods that allow to chain tasks in a safe way, warranting that the operation will be executed only if it is fine, shielding from attempting to perform further processing in case of failure or missing data.
+For the objective of this library they can be considered as a sort of _container_ that encapsulate the result of an operation and provides a set of methods that allow to chain tasks in a safe way, warranting that the operation will be executed only if it is fine, shielding from attempting to perform further processing in case of failure or missing data.